mainnet-cash/mainnet-docs/docs/src/tutorial/README.md

 Note: Escrow contract is big (in bytes) and requires a big fee, so the minimum what you can send to it is about 3700 satoshis.

-TODO: a function to convert satoshis to USD and vice versa - that's coming

 Now, we can execute the necessary functions:

 1) Buyer releases the funds